manoa-menu/manoa-menu.github.io/index.md

 ### Exchange Rate

-This feature allows a separate currency to be displayed next to the dollar value of an item.
-The user may choose the separate currency from a dropdown menu.
+This feature allows a foreign currency to be displayed next to the dollar value of an item.
+The user may choose a currency from a dropdown menu.

 ![Exchange Rate](img/mockups/ExchangeRate.png)